jackiehjm/stx-docs/doc/source/security/kubernetes/types-of-system-accounts.rst

 Types of System Accounts
 ========================

-This Chapter describes the system accounts available in a |prod|
+This Chapter describes the system accounts available in a |prod| system.
-system.

-For more information, see:

 .. _types-of-system-accounts-ul-rms-mwk-znb: